Educated-Finance Debt Consolidation services

 Ben is 32, he earns $4300.00 per month in the hand.
 He has a home loan balance of $350,000 repayment $2300 per month and his Property is worth $700,000.
 Ben currently has a car loan with a monthly repayment is $600 and a credit card, which he owes $7000 with a $250 repayment per month respectively.
 With home loan repayment ($2300 per month), food ($600 per month), bills ($400 per month) and Ben’s repayments on his car loan, credit card ($850 per month), Ben has realised that he is struggling to afford all of his expenses each month and is being left with very little savings at the end of each month.

-Remember, debt consolidation doesn’t mean that you are in debt trouble or that you are in financial hardship – it simply means organising your debt in such a way that it is affordable, and costs you less.
+It’s worth emphasising: debt consolidation doesn’t mean you’re in financial trouble.
+It simply means organising your debt in a way that’s more affordable and potentially costs you less.

 Testimonials